KVNuhman/Web-Security-Lab/XSS/Lab 2: Stored XSS into HTML context with nothing encoded.md

 ![image](https://github.com/KVNuhman/Web-Security-Lab/assets/46161259/d331dcec-6814-45b6-8d39-3f4d9effed28)

-If we go to the post we commented on, eveytime the page loads, the alert is shown, hence the STored XSS is successful.
+If we go to the post we commented on, eveytime the page loads, the alert is shown, hence the Stored XSS is successful.

 ![image](https://github.com/KVNuhman/Web-Security-Lab/assets/46161259/1fa34378-4da6-4bff-81fd-dea487d14cc1)